Posted by Accountemps on Saturday, April 1, 2017 - 07:30 | Follow me

-Another question is this: What trends will have the biggest impact on finance and accounting in the future?
+Another good interview question to ask is this: What trends will have the biggest impact on finance and accounting in the future?
 Look for answers that mention the fierce competition for top talent in the accounting field; increased use of flexible staffing; and factors influencing accounting needs in the healthcare industry besides the Affordable Care Act, such as revenue cycle improvement, value-based reimbursement, ICD-10 and big data.
 This will help you determine their overall commitment to the ever-evolving world of accounting and finance — and also their ability to express themselves clearly.

 3. Relevant skills